 Price Discovery (One-Timeframe Or Trend): Elongation and range expansion denotes a market seeking new prices to establish value, or acceptance (i.e., more than 30-minutes of trade at a particular price level).

 Excess: A proper end to price discovery; the market travels too far while advertising prices.
 Responsive, other-timeframe (OTF) participants aggressively enter the market, leaving tails or gaps which denote unfair prices.

 After years of self-education, strategy development, and trial-and-error, Renato Leonard Capelj began trading full-time and founded Physik Invest to detail his methods, research, and performance in the markets.

-At this time, Physik Invest does not manage outside capital and is not licensed.
+At this time, Physik Invest does not carry the right to provide advice.
 In no way should the materials herein be construed as advice.
 Derivatives carry a substantial risk of loss.
 All content is for informational purposes only.